Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Experimental Methodology

 This choice should be read in light of the inferential aim of the paper.
 The study is not trying to resolve tiny marginal differences among near-equivalent configurations.
 Its main objective is to identify regime changes, placement-sensitive discontinuities, and shifts in where cryptographic work is concentrated.
 Under that objective, a smaller number of runs in a seconds-scale scenario does not carry the same interpretive risk that it would in a study focused on sub-percent differences between tightly clustered alternatives.

-The non-uniform sampling policy is therefore best understood as a balance between feasibility and descriptive stability.
+The non-uniform sampling policy balances feasibility and descriptive stability.
 Fast scenarios were run more extensively because they were inexpensive to execute and because denser repetition is useful when characterizing low-latency regions.
 Heavy leaf-SLH scenarios were run fewer times because each run was costly, yet the observed differences remained large, consistent, and visible across multiple metrics, including mean latency, p95 latency, transport volume, and server-side task-clock.